-In 2007, the US Department of Energy and the US Environmental Protection Agency revised the ENERGY STAR\ requirements.
-Intel has worked directly with these two governmental agencies to define the new requirements.
-This Intel Desktop Board meets the Category B requirements.
+The US Department of Energy and the US Environmental Protection Agency have continually revised the ENERGY STAR requirements.
+Intel has worked directly with these two governmental agencies in the definition of new requirements.

+Intel Desktop Board D945GSEJT also meets the following international program requirements: